martijnvdp/lambda-ecr-image-sync/README.md

 [![goreleaser](https://github.com/martijnvdp/lambda-ecr-image-sync/actions/workflows/go.yml/badge.svg)](https://github.com/martijnvdp/lambda-ecr-image-sync/actions/workflows/go.yml)
 # ecr-image-sync

-Golang Lambda function to compare images between ECR and Public Repositories as dockerHub, quay.io, gcr.io and creates a CSV in an S3 bucket with the missing images/tags to be synced.
+This is a Golang Lambda function that compares images between ECR and public repositories such as DockerHub, Quay.io, and GCR.io.
+It has the capability to sync the images directly to the target ECR on AWS or output a zipped CSV file with the missing images/tags to an S3 bucket.
+Another script can then pick up the CSV file to sync the missing images.

-The function will compare the given images and tags between ECR and the public registry and places the missing images in a CSV file on in an S3 bucket for CodePipeline to pick up and synchronize the missing images mentioned in the CSV. compatible with most container registry's, see for more info the container lib https://github.com/containers/image
+The function compares the provided images and tags between ECR and the public registry using the Crane library to login and copy the missing images to the ECR on AWS.
+If the Action: s3 is set in the Lambda event, the function will only place the missing images in a CSV file in an S3 bucket.
+This CSV file can be used by other tools, such as CodePipeline, to synchronize the missing images mentioned in the CSV.

+This function is compatible with most container registries.
+For more information, please refer to the container lib at https://github.com/containers/image.

 ## Docker images

-- `docker pull martijnvdp/ecr-image-sync:latest`
-- `docker pull martijnvdp/ecr-image-sync:v0.1.7`
+- `docker pull ghcr.io/martijnvdp/ecr-image-sync:latest`

 ## usage